Bridging resources and agencies in large-scale emergency management

-The BRIDGE project aims to improve interoperability between different emergency response agencies and other relevant parties; between their (IT) systems, people and protocols.
+The BRIDGE project’s goal was to improve interoperability between different emergency response agencies and other relevant parties; between their (IT) systems, people and protocols.

-First, the project partners will research the possibility of establishing resilient, ad-hoc communication networks which are able to collect all relevant information and disseminate it to all necessary parties.
-The system will improve context awareness by collecting information from sensors, surveillance cameras, communications by first responders, and perhaps even bystanders.
+First, the project partners researched the possibility of establishing resilient, ad-hoc communication networks which are able to collect all relevant information and disseminate it to all necessary parties.
+The resulting system improved context awareness by collecting information from sensors, surveillance cameras, communications by first responders, and bystanders

-Second, BRIDGE will develop middleware that will allow interaction between all these parties.
-A user interface must be created that can aggregate information from many different sources, and can be used by people with different cultural and professional backgrounds and interests.
-BRIDGE thus aims to provide all emergency relief parties with a common operational picture (COP).
+Second, middleware services allowed for interaction between all the aforementioned parties.
+A user interface was created that aggregates information from many different sources, to be used by people with different cultural and professional backgrounds and interests, resulting in a common operational picture (COP).

-Finally, 3D models and scenarios of incidents will be developed.
-These can be used both as a training tool, and for incident management during a calamity.
+Finally, 3D models and scenarios of incidents were developed.
+These were tested as a training tool, and for incident management during a calamity.

-Almende will use its expertise in emergency management which it gained from previous projects such as ICIS and CIM.
-Primarily, Almende will focus on using agent technology to solve communication and collaboration problems.
-A multi-agent system will make sure that the right information is passed to the right agencies and that the relevant experts are involved.
-This way, a passive communication infrastructure can be transformed into an active system that can initiate connections.
+Almende used the expertise in emergency management it gained from previous projects such as ICIS and CIM.
+Primarily, Almende's role was using agent-based technology to solve communication and collaboration problems.
+A multi-agent system was developed to make sure that the right information is passed to the right agencies and that the relevant experts are involved.
+This way, a passive communication infrastructure is transformed into an active system that can initiate connections.